-Some of the most important key performance indicators (KPIs) you can track to measure the success of your recruitment strategies include: number of qualified candidates per job post, time to hire, offer acceptance rate, source of hire (e.g., job posting, social media), cost per hire and turnover rate.
+Some of the most important key performance indicators (KPIs) you can track to measure the success of your recruitment strategies include: the number of qualified candidates per job post, time to hire, offer acceptance rate, source of hire (e.g., job posting, social media), cost per hire and turnover rate.
 You can monitor these KPIs to see which hiring strategies work well.

 How do you set a recruitment goal?

-To help you create recruitment goals (and set yourself up for successful recruitment), follow the SMART goal setting framework:
+To help you create recruitment goals and set yourself up for successful recruitment, you can follow the SMART goal-setting framework:

-- Achievable – Make sure the goal is realistic and you have the resources you need to accomplish the goal.
+- Achievable – Make sure the goal is realistic and you have the resources to accomplish it.

-- Realistic – Is this goal aligned with other business objectives?
+- Realistic – Determine if the goal aligns with other business objectives.